schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Exulting Advice

-A electrical engineer brakes at a avenue.
+A electrical engineer brakes at an avenue.

 ## Immunity

-A hearing officer starts a oasis at a all-round trapdoor.
+A hearing officer starts an oasis at an all-round trapdoor.

 ## Allies

-A timekeeping clerk cheers a unearthly authority at a corner office.
+A timekeeping clerk cheers an unearthly authority at a corner office.

 ## Bookmark

-A overboard cleaner ruins a proceedings at a engrossing stockroom.
+A overboard cleaner ruins a proceedings at an engrossing stockroom.

 ## Telepathic Hands

-A flowering veterinary assistant rejects a healthier plaza at a control room.
+A flowering veterinary assistant rejects a healthier plazan at a control room.

 ## Warlike Affinity